English modal auxiliary verbs: Double modals

 In Standard English, since a modal auxiliary verb is followed by a verb in its plain form (which modals lack), it cannot be followed by a second modal auxiliary verb.
 Might have is grammatical (have is here the plain form of a non-modal verb), but *might must is not.

 However, what appear to be sequences of modal auxiliary verbs occur.
 Might could, must can, might oughta, might would, must could, could oughta, might should, may can, should oughta, might can, may could, would oughta, might will, may will, may should are some of the 76 combinations attested in Southern American English.
 Those with might as the first modal are easily the most common, and might could is the most common of them all.
 Longer sequences such as might should oughta are also attested.
 In Britain, by contrast, the most common is would might although commonness is relative: double modal auxiliary verbs "occur only rarely in spontaneous speech, even in varieties in which they are known to be used".

 The syntactic status of sequences such as might could and would might is unclear.
-One possibility is that might has been reanalysed by the speaker as an English adverbs and thus be functioning as an adjunct.
+One possibility is that might has been reanalysed by the speaker as an English adverb and thus be functioning as an adjunct.

 Two rules from different grammatical models supposedly disallow the construction.
 Phrase structure grammar sees the surface clause as allowing only one modal verb, and main verb analysis dictates that modal verbs occur in finite forms.